 September 23:

-Her 2000 Jeep Grand Cherokee is discovered on a remote logging road off Reuben Mountain Road, a few miles past Grave Creek Boat Landing.
+Her 2000 Jeep Grand Cherokee is discovered about 6 miles above the Grave Creek Boat landing.
 The vehicle is locked and intact.
-Personal items are inside, including clothes, toiletries, a VHS tape of The Lion King, and a box of hair dye.
+Personal items are inside, including clothes, toiletries, a VHS tape of The Lion King, and a box of dark hair dye.
 Notably, her cell phone and silver coins are missing.

 There was no sign of a struggle at the Jeep.
 Her father, John Frey, was puzzled by the location; rugged, off-grid, and not a place Fauna would visit alone.